Mukunzijames/my-brand-BE/README.md

 ### How to Test My Project

-Since the project backend is implemented with various API endpoints, to test the project, I use Postman as an application for testing APIs.
+Since the project backend is implemented with various API endpoints, to test the project, I use Postman as an application for testing API.

 ### All API Endpoints for My Project